bellamkondaprakash/neural-fun/README.md

 ## The list of projects in this repository:

 * **kaggle-seedlings**: My code for the plant seedlings image classification challenge from Kaggle.
 It as a result of me learning how to use the Keras library for image classification tasks.

+* **w2v**: My code for finding vector embeddings for words using the skip-gram algorithm.
+Inspired by Udacity's Deep Learning course exercise, but greatly enhanced to allow usage for a wider variety of learning tasks.
+Also a result of me learning to write code in pure TensorFlow.